How to get from Cancun to Cozumel

 If you or someone in your group has mobility difficulties and cannot walk a few blocks to the ferry dock, the tricycle can also give you a ride!

 The passenger ferries that travel between Playa del Carmen and Cozumel are very comfortable.
-Both companies have ferries that are multi-level, with options to sit inside in the air conditioning or on open-air decks.
+Both companies have multi-level ferries with options to sit inside in air conditioning or on open-air decks.

 The ferries are fast, and the crossing takes around 30-45 minutes, depending on the weather and water conditions.